danfisher85/meinturnierplan/readme.txt

 3. Configure settings and styling options
 4. Use the preview section to see changes in real-time
 5. Publish and display using blocks, shortcodes, or widgets

+== Screenshots ==

+1. Add a new Tournament Table.
+1. Add a New Tournament Match List.

 == Frequently Asked Questions ==